 Lightly cover the seed with some loose soil.
 You can also cover the seed to create a high humidity environment by placing a clear plastic cup or plastic wrap over the soil where the seed is planted.
 At this point, you can turn the grow light on for a schedule of 18-6/20-4/24, whichever you prefer for vegetation.
 Be sure to keep a close eye on your soil to ensure it stays moist.

-This method is for growers with a little more experience, but new growers can still get good results germinating directly in the soil.
+This method is for growers with a little more experience, but new growers can still get good results germinating directly in the medium.
 For this method, you’ll need:

 - Pot of your choice